Blueberry Ice Cream Recipe

 Step 1

 Prep.
-If using KitchenAid attachment, place the bowl into the freezer a full day in advance (or at least 15 hours) before churning.
+If using a KitchenAid attachment, place the bowl into the freezer a full day in advance (or at least 15 hours) before churning.

 Step 2